-A registered professional engineer, architect, or land surveyor shall submit a FEMA Elevation Certificate to the Floodplain Administrator as described in the permit procedures, section 8.1 (C)(3)-that the standard of this subsection is satisfied.
+A registered professional engineer, architect, or land surveyor shall submit a FEMA Elevation Certificate to the Floodplain Administrator as described in the permit procedures, section 8.1 (C)(3)

 k.
-Filling or the disposal of any materials which will diminish the natural floodplain storage water flow capacity of any waterway or floodplain defined by this ordinance must be compensated with remedial action.
-An equal amount of storage volume must be created in another location of the same local watershed to compensate for the storage capacity lost, as approved by the Floodplain Administrator.
+Filling or the disposal of any materials which will diminish the natural floodplain storage capacity of any waterway or floodplain defined by this ordinance must be compensated with remedial action.
 Any reduction in floodplain storage or conveyance capacity within the 1% (i.e. 100-Year) floodplain must be offset with a hydraulically equivalent (one-to-one) volume of mitigation sufficient to offset the reduction.
 Such mitigation shall be within the same watershed and shall be provided on the same property or within the same hydrologic sub-watershed or at an alternate site meeting the approval of the Floodplain Administrator."